gregoryjjb/cs160/README.md

 ## Python Server

-A network API comes bundled with the appliation (primary author @dang3).
+A network API comes bundled with the application (primary author @dang3).

 ### Installation

 * Install/switch to Python 3.
 The server was developed and tested in Python 3.5.2.
-* Install tornado `pip install tornado`
+* The server uses the tornado framework.
+Install tornado `pip install tornado`

 ### API Routes
 1. Method: `GET` <br />